Subscribe to our Gay Travel Newsletter here

 Kohutapu Lodge, Murupara

-Our own private home…in the middle of a resort
+Our own private home…in the middle of a resort.

-Our stay at this family-run affair will further connect us with Māori culture and history.
-We will learn the haka dance, devour a traditional meal cooked in the ground, and are welcome to ask our hosts about their history.
-Interestingly, our stay at the resort will be in our own self-contained home on the property.
-The lodge features three bathrooms, a sweeping deck with views of the lake, and five bathrooms, meaning for one night only, some group members may be bunking with up to three others.
-In the modern kitchen, we can gather around a huge floating island or head outside to enjoy the sunken fire pit and – wait for it – rustic wood-fired bathtubs!
+The lodge features three bathrooms, a sweeping deck with views of the lake, and five guest rooms, meaning for one night only, we’ll be bunking with up to three others.
+In the modern kitchen, we can gather around a huge floating island or head outside to enjoy the sunken fire pit and โ€“ wait for it โ€“ rustic wood-fired bathtubs!
 The resort itself is known for its community support.
 By staying here, we help local support scholarships, internships, and meal programs.

 Millenium Taupo, Lake Taupo

-Classic ambiance by the country’s largest lake
+Classic ambiance by the country’s largest lake.

 Tuck in to tranquility at this lakeside retreat!
 Millenium Taupo features spacious rooms with spellbinding views nestled on the country’s largest lake by surface area.
 Savour the glistening nearby mountain tops as you sip your morning coffee on the verandah – Ahh!
 Isn’t this bliss?